IMG 2510 scaled

 New Client Forms

 Please bring these COMPLETED forms with you to your first session.
-If you need to fill them out at the office, notify your practitioner well in advance to allow for the extra time so it won’t shorten your session.
+If you need to fill them out at the office, Jenny well in advance to make arrangements for the extra time so it won’t shorten your session.

 If we are billing your insurance, please also bring the correct and completed insurance form (below) as well.